doliver231/Pewlett-Hackard-Analysis/README.md

 ![ERD for our Employee Database](https://github.com/doliver231/Pewlett-Hackard-Analysis/blob/main/EmployeeDB.png)

 A Retirement Titles table was created to hold all the titles of employees who were born between January 1, 1952 and December 31, 1955.
-Because some employees may have multiple titles in the database, possibly due to promotions, the DISTINCT ON statement was used to create a table that contains the most recent title of each employee.
-Then, by using the COUNT() function, a table was created that held the number of retirement-age employees by most recent job title.
+Because some employees may have multiple titles in the database, possibly due to promotions, the `DISTINCT ON`sql statement was used to create a table that contains the most recent title of each employee.
+Then, by using the `COUNT()`sql function, a table was created that held the number of retirement-age employees by most recent job title.
 Finally, because we want to include only current employees in our analysis, those employees who have already left the company were excluded.

 ### 1. Retiring Employee by Title